rnxpyke/tiny-thoughts-on-security/thoughts/globals.md

 # On Global State

 At the first day Church said let there be [lambdas](https://en.wikipedia.org/wiki/Lambda_calculus).
-And he saw that it was not good enough, but anyways, there is now some basis for computation.
+And he saw that it was not good enough, but anyway, there is now some basis for computation.
 At the second day, Turing said:
 "I need a machine to compute.
 Let's call it a [Turing Machine](https://en.wikipedia.org/wiki/Turing_machine).